Previous MNS Max 3 Review (Updated January 15, 2014):

 - This product would only be beneficial to losing weight if combined with other products.

 - Website does not provide testimonials or any clinical studies backing their claims.

 The nutritional information in MNS Max 3's brochure is not evaluated by the FDA.
 This product does not perform thermogenesis (fat burning) and does not suppress the appetite.
 It is recommended to be taken along with other weight loss supplements.
 However, it is not commonly recommended to stack too many supplements in your body because of the risk of overdosing on certain elements.
 Also this product is a lot more expensive than normal multivitamins that can produce similar results.

-MNS Max 3 FAQ:
+MNS Max 3 Questions & Answers:

 We looked closely at user comments about MNS Max 3 to come up with this helpful FAQ.